Yatish0833/Collecting-storing-and-retrieving-data/chapter 1.md

 * The Square Kilometer Array radio telescope is expected to collect 14 exabytesof data per day for analysis
 * Walmart generates over 1 million customer transactions per hour that are curated in a multi-petabyte database for trend analysis

+Characteristics of Big Data:
+* Very large, distributed aggregations of loosely structured data –often incomplete
+* In excess of multiple petabytes or exabytesof data
+* Billions of records about people or transactions
+* Loosely-structured and often distributed data
+* Flat schemas with few complex interrelationships
+* Time series data containing time-stamped events
+* Connections between data elements that must be probabilistically inferred through machine learning

 Larger data sets allow for more detailed analysis and application to social sciences, biology, pharmacology, business, marketing and more.
 Data is everywhere and a lot of it is free.
 Organizations don't necessarily have to build their own massive data repositories before starting with big data analytics.
 Steps taken by many companies and government agencies to put large amounts of information into the public domain have made large volumes of data accessible to everyone.

 Some of the Important sources of data are: